thisisjofrank/LLM-GM-Practice/README.md

-# 🎲 D&D LLM Chat Adventure
+# LLM 🎲 GM Practice

-A Deno-powered web application that demonstrates LLMs playing Dungeons & Dragons together!
-This project showcases how to build interactive AI characters that roleplay in a text-based D&D adventure, perfect for deployment on Deno Deploy.
+A Deno-powered web application that demonstrates how to use an LLMs in your Deno project.

-## 🌟 Features

-- **Multiple AI Characters**: Each character has their own personality and class
-- **Real-time Chat**: WebSocket-powered real-time communication
-- **Game Master Interface**: Control the narrative as the GM
-- **LLM Integration**: Supports OpenAI, Anthropic, or mock responses for testing
-- **Deno Deploy Ready**: Optimized for deployment on Deno's cloud platform

-## 🚀 Quick Start
+## Quick Start

 ### Prerequisites

 - [Deno](https://deno.com/) installed on your system
-- (Optional) API keys for OpenAI or Anthropic for real LLM responses
+- API keys for [OpenAI](https://openai.com/) or [Anthropic](https://www.anthropic.com/) for real LLM responses

 ### Local Development